What is SEO?: 3 FAQs About Organic Search

 What type of marketing has worked best for me?

 Different businesses make money in different ways.
-Some businesses see huge returns from radio and TV ads, while others base their success off clever social media campaigns.
+Some businesses see huge returns from radio and TV ads, while others base their success on clever social media campaigns.
 Some focus on print ads in newspapers and flyers, while others bring in the most profit from PPC ads.

 SEO should fit with the type of business you have and the goals you are hoping to reach.
 SEO is a long-term strategy that takes a lot of time and effort to build, so you need to be committed before jumping in.
 It works best for businesses that have a lot of content opportunities and who are dedicated to building and maintaining a digital presence.